Previous trip reports with pictures:

 Kosher traveler info:

--Chabad of The Big Island is located at 75-5995 Kuakini Hwy #323, in Kailua Kona on the windward (west) coast.
+-Chabad of The Big Island is located at 75-353 Nani Kailua Dr. in Kailua Kona on the windward (west) coast.

-There is no daily minyan but they do get a minyan shabbos night and day roughly 90% of the time.
-You can join communal meals on Friday night and Shabbos day.
-The cost for both meals is $54 for adults and $36 for kids and reservations should be made beforehand.
+There is no daily minyan but they do get a minyan on Shabbos most of the time.
+You can join communal meals on Friday night and Shabbos day, reservations are required.
+The meals are free of charge, but donestions are greatly appreciated.

-You can also find kosher food on the Kona side of the island at Costco, Kmart, Safeway, and Walmart.
+You can also find kosher food on the Kona side of the island at Costco, Kmart, Target, Safeway, KTA, Island Naturals, and Walmart.
 On the Hilo side you have Safeway and Walmart.

 Almost all hotels are located on the sunnier and warmer Kona side, though the very rainy Hilo side has more to do.
 When we honeymooned in Hawaii we rented a treehouse near the volcano using VRBO…it was awesome and is definitely the way to go if you want to stay on the Hilo/Volcano side as the hotels around Hilo are few and pitiful.